-Part 3 Section 1 - Enforcement of Federal OOS Orders during Roadside Activities
+Part 3 Section 2 - Enforcement of Federal OOS Orders during Roadside Activities

 Please review your State's Federal OOS catch rate during roadside enforcement activities, projected goals, program activities and monitoring.
-Are there changes that need to be made for the upcoming fiscal year?
-Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.
+Do changes need to be made on this page for the upcoming fiscal year?
+Note: Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.

-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an Imminent Hazard (IH) or UNSAT/UNFIT OOS order.
-In this part, States will indicate their catch rate is at least 85 percent by using the check box or completing the problem statement portion below.
+FMCSA has established an Out-of-Service (OOS) catch rate of at least 85 percent for carriers operating while under a Federal Imminent Hazard (IH) and unsatisfactory/unfit (UNSAT/UNFIT) OOS order.
+If your catch rate is below 85 percent, States must develop performance goals and activities to meet the FMCSA threshold of at least 85 percent.